aimeos/aimeos-docs/src/frontend/html/create-subparts.md

 }
 ```

-In the `getHeader()` method, the `foreach` block retrieves the output from the subclients.
+In the `header()` method, the `foreach` block retrieves the output from the subclients.
 It assigns the result to the view as "...Header" variable and its name **must not collide with others**!

 The last lines for generating the output by the view are also very similar besides the fact that the string *header* is used instead of *body*.
 You must adapt the template configuration key and it's default value to the name of your class too.